data61/clkhash/docs/cli.rst

 The output shows a running mean and std deviation of the generated clks' popcounts.
 This can be used as a basic sanity check - ensure the CLK's popcount is not around 0 or 1024.

+By default the benchmark uses multiprocessing to generate the clks, the performance difference by switching to multi-threading mode can also be determined by passing the command line option ``--multiprocessing 0``.

+    python -m clkhash.cli benchmark --multiprocessing 0
+    generating CLKs: 100%                 10.0K/10.0K [00:05<00:00, 1.90Kclk/s, mean=406, std=20.4]
+     10000 hashes in 5.285763 seconds.
+1.89 KH/s

+The performance reduction in using multithreading mode is significant however it does allo clks to be generated on hardware that does not allow multiprocessing such as AWS Lambda.

 Interaction with Entity Service
 -------------------------------